somratcste/apache-lucene-search/README.txt

 Attention:
 My program need to allocate 1024MB of Memory size.
 Otherwise it will not run successfully.
-With 1024MB it run nice.
+With 1024MB it nicely run the program.